Litter boxes in schools hoax: 2022 United States elections

-In the months leading up to the 2022 United States elections, mentions online of the litter boxes in schools increased significantly as several Republican candidates repeated the hoax and had it amplified by talk show hosts such as Joe Rogan.
+In the months leading up to the 2022 United States elections, online mentions of the litter boxes in schools increased significantly as several Republican candidates repeated the hoax.
+It was also mentioned by talk show hosts such as Joe Rogan.
 Attempts by the news media to debunk false rumors were largely unsuccessful in stopping their spread.

 Many of the prominent American politicians seeking public office who promoted the hoax were defeated in the 2022 elections.
 Among those who promoted the hoax who were unsuccessful in seeking public office included New Hampshire candidate for U.S. Senate Don Bolduc, Colorado candidate for governor Heidi Ganahl, Illinois candidate for the U.S. House of Representatives Catalina Lauf, Minnesota candidate for governor Scott Jensen, and Maine candidate for the U.S. House of Representatives Ed Thelander.
-Among those who had promoted the hoax and prevailed in their races included the incumbents U.S. Senator J.D.
-Vance from Ohio and U.S. Representative Marjorie Taylor Greene, while U.S. Representative Lauren Boebert of Colorado had a narrow lead in her race that had not been called several weeks after the November 8 election.
+Those who had promoted the hoax and prevailed in their races included U.S. Senate candidate J.D.
+Vance from Ohio and incumbent U.S. Representatives Marjorie Taylor Greene and Lauren Boebert.

 Virginia Chamlee of People said that Bolduc's repeating of the false claims during his political campaign may have alienated moderate voters and led to his defeat by Maggie Hassan in the race for a New Hampshire United States Senate seat.

+Proposed legislation

+Several Republican lawmakers in the U.S. state of North Dakota sponsored legislation to prohibit schools from adopting "a policy establishing or providing a place, facility, school program, or accommodation that caters to a student's perception of being any animal species other than human".
+In January 2024, Oklahoma representative Justin Humphrey introduced legislation that would ban students that identify as animals or who "engage in anthropomorphic behavior" from participating in school activities and allow animal control to remove the student from the premises.
+In March 2025, Texas representative Stan Gerdes sponsored a similar bill, the Forbidding Unlawful Representation of Roleplaying in Education (FURRIES) Act.